Govind783/react-e-commerce-/README.md

-An 8 page e-commerce website with the home page product detail page cart and checkout page under 20 page under 40 page for him page for her page journal page.
+An 8 page e-commerce website with the home page, product detail page, cart and checkout page, under 20 page,
+under 40 page,
+for him page,
+for her page,
+journal page.

 with great UI UX built using react with google pay, visa, mastercard and paypal integration. tech stack used = react, javascript and scss.